24-Hour Urine Collection

 Twenty-four hour urine collection is a safe, easy test.
 People can collect urine on

-Certain factors or conditions may interfere with the accuracy of a 24-hour urine collection.
+Certain factors may affect the accuracy of a 24-hour urine collection.
+These factors

 - Forgetting to collect some of your urine